jcolag/silver-bat-01-seeking-refuge/text/02-intro.md

 "My father claimed he did help the Luminary out a couple of times, though."
 Grandpa Robert somehow managed to survive this family with a reasonable name.

 "Grandfather, the Luminary was just some kind of urban legend.
-Strange visitor from another--"
+Peculiar visitor from another--"

 "He's long retired, and he helps fund marketing that keeps Madame Strange productions in the public eye to misdirect, but he is real enough that you have met him once or twice.
 Can't tell you who, though.
 That would be for him to tell, some day."
 A likely story.
 Unless...